AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 To submit the file again, click the link **Upload File**.

-## Captivate Prime for iPad and tablets {#captivateprimeforipadandtablets}
+## Learning Manager for iPad and tablets {#captivateprimeforipadandtablets}

-In Captivate Prime app on iPad or Android tablet, after you log in as a learner, you can see the following **Home** screen:
+In Learning Manager app on iPad or Android tablet, after you log in as a learner, you can see the following **Home** screen:

 ![](assets/screenshot-2015-08-07-12-24-40-e1439211134842.png)